The Ultimate Bali Wedding Guide

 Further to your declaration of shared faith, each of the religions has slightly different rules to follow.
 We have laid out the process for the three most common religions on the list, and you can visit the embassy website for more information.

-To do this, you will need to visit the civil registry office in the region you are staying in Bali.
-There are eight regions, but we recommend The Badung or Tabanan offices as they have more English speaking staff.
-Once you’ve located the right office, get in touch with them and ask to apply for a document called a Notice of Intention to Marry.
-You will need to get this filled in and lodged at least six weeks before the date of your wedding.
+To do this, you must go to the civil registry office in the region you will be residing in Bali.
+There are eight regions, but we recommend that you go to the Badung or Tabanan offices since they have more English-speaking employees.
+Once you’ve found the appropriate workplace, contact them and inquire about a document known as a Notice of Intention to Marry.
+This must be completed and submitted at least six weeks before your wedding date.

-Denpasar City, Badung Regency, Tabanan Regency, Gianyar Regency, Bangli Regency, Bangli Regency, Karangasem Regency and Buleleng Regency.
+The regions: Denpasar City, Badung Regency, Tabanan Regency, Gianyar Regency, Bangli Regency, Bangli Regency, Karangasem Regency, and Buleleng Regency.